What is System Integration? Types, Components and Examples

 Companies today have a range of methods available they can access to connect systems and tools.
 Some of the most common connectors include things like middleware for connecting disconnected data, application programming interfaces (APIs), and webhooks or HTTP call-backs.
 They can also use electronic data exchange systems for the same purposes.

-The unified environment would pull data from each tool leveraged by the company, without requiring them to access the software solutions separately.
-This would allow for better end-to-end visibility, and improved productivity for the team.
+The unified environment would pull data from each tool leveraged by the company, without requiring them to access the software solutions separately, allowing for better end-to-end visibility, and improved productivity for the team.

 Join 34,209 IT professionals who already have a head start